sahadvillan/Multiclass-Seizure-Classification/README.md

 # Multiclass-Seizure-Classification

-** Seizure Type Classification using Statistical Variants and Machine Learning ** This repository contains the implementation of a seizure type classification model based on statistical variants and machine learning techniques, as described in the paper titled "Classification of Seizure Types Based on Statistical Variants and Machine Learning".
+This repository contains the implementation of a seizure type classification model based on statistical variants and machine learning techniques, as described in the paper titled "Classification of Seizure Types Based on Statistical Variants and Machine Learning".

 Dataset